 Learn more about Virginia’s aquatic life on our Animals page.

 Beavers, otters, foxes, coyotes, raccoons and bobcats are all animals that live around us, but are seldom seen.
 Visitors can see them on the Museum’s outdoor trail, along with deer and red wolves, the most endangered mammal in North America.
 Six pups were born at the Museum on April 26, 2007.
-Two of the young wolves remain on exhibit along with their father.
+One of the young wolves remains on exhibit along with their father.

 Learn more about Virginia’s mammals on our Animals page.